Beekeeping: natural, simple and successful

 However, that all existing framed hives give rise to significant shortcomings and harm the bees, and appreciably reduce yields, is almost completely

-unknown because modern beekeepers, almost without exception, no longer have any idea of the natural requirements of bees.
+unknown because modern beekeepers, almost without exception, no longer have any idea of

 The element of life, the retention of nest scent and heat, is fundamentally destroyed by the heat dissipating and draughty framed comb that is open on all sides.
 The disastrous consequences are a feature of this artificial beekeeping and must lead to the realisation that all existing framed hives go against nature and are dispensable.